vercel/next.js/docs/advanced-features/debugging.md

 If you trigger the underlying code by refreshing the current page, clicking on a page link or fetching an API route, your code will be paused and the debugger window will pop up.

-To learn more on how to use a JavaScript debugger, take a look the following documentation:
+To learn more on how to use a JavaScript debugger, take a look at the following documentation:

 - [VS Code Node.js debugging: Breakpoints](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_breakpoints)
 - [Get Started with Debugging JavaScript in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript)